sammyf/copycure/README.md

 files.
 The comparison is done by computing a sha256 checksum

 #### Requirement
-You'll need to have go installed to compile the tool.
+You'll need to have go installed if you want to compile the tool.

 #### Installation
 You can use the precompiled binaries in the release tab or ...